 It would help if you found another way to calm yourself down (instead of frantic searching).
 Then you break the chain; you break the learning, the well-trodden path in your brain.

-Why you want to develop a new pathway
+You need to develop a new pathway

 The one that you currently have is keeping you anxious.
-Ask yourself these questions
+Ask yourself these questions.

 Do you feel in control?